acsBenceTamas/Kayden-Fox-Celeste-Mods/FactoryHelper/Readme.md

 #### __Special Box Deactivation Trigger__
 Removes the Special property from Crates that enter the trigger, either on their own or in the player's hand.

+#### __Spawn Steam Wall Trigger__
+Spawns a Steam Wall at the left edge of the screen that moves at 22 pixels per second by default.

+- **speed**: A speed multiplier for the wall's movement speed.
+- **color**: Hex color code (example: ff0000 is red) of the spawned steam wall.
+Default is white.

+#### __Steam Wall Speed Trigger__
+Changes the speed multiplier of the currently spawned steam wall.
+If there is no steam wall spawned currently it has no effect.

+- **speed**: A speed multiplier for the wall's movement speed.

+#### __Steam Wall Color Trigger__
+Changes the color of the currently spawned steam wall.
+If there is no steam wall spawned currently it has no effect.

+- **color**: Hex color code (example: ff0000 is red) of the new color.
+Default is white.
+- **duration**: The amount of time it will take for the color change to occur in seconds.

 #### __Other__